YoofiBP/frontier-test/README.md

 issues.
 45 minutes was spent attempting to implement the Asynchronous endpoints however given the time already spent I prioritised the initial task over the bonus task and went ahead to just describe the implementation as seen above.

+### Thoughts on improvement
+* On a lower level, I believe greater exposure to Puppeteer, its architecture and patterns would result in cleaner and more organised automation scripts
+* Given how long the request-response lifecycle is evidently, the asynchronous endpoint is a must for a large scale system as indicated in the design brief